carlos8f/searching-for-satoshi/README.md

 # searching-for-satoshi

-i'm was looking, and i think i found you. thank you and i'll see you soon.
+i was looking, and i think i found you. thank you and i'll see you soon.
 Cheers!

 ## Here was my initial hyphothesis and outlook.